-There are a few trip reports 'out there' on the scramble to the summit of Mount Burgess from Walcott Peak.
+After completing the easy scramble up Walcott Peak Bill Kerr and I started on the traverse to Mount Burgess.
+There are a few trip reports available on the scramble route to the summit of Mount Burgess from Walcott Peak.
 They all indicate that this is a difficult and exposed scramble.
-There are two routes, one route goes around two pinnacles on the south ridge (the second pinnacle is only bypassed with a very exposed ledge maneuver) and the other goes up a steep, narrow, loose gully which avoids the two pinnacles.
+There are two acceptable routes, one that goes around two pinnacles on the south ridge (the second pinnacle is only bypassed with a very exposed ledge maneuver).
+The other route goes up a steep, narrow, loose gully which avoids the two pinnacles and exposed traverse.
 After the 2nd pinnacle the routes join up and continue on an exposed ridge to the summit.
-Sounds like fun!
+Sounded like fun to us!

 Bill and I decided on the gully option since north aspects were holding snow and we couldn't see the ledge from our angle.
 The gully option also sounded a bit safer although Bill had left his helmet at home so the steep and loose stuff wasn't the safest for him either.
 According to Bill's logic at least falling off the ledge would not require a helmet - you'd be toast with or without it!

 We angled down to two snow patches sitting below a number of obvious cracks on the north end of the south trending ridge (Kane's words, not mine).
 Once at the base of the gullies we had to choose one.
 All had signs of passage but one of them seemed more traveled than the others.
 It also had an obvious pinnacle at the top and we remembered that Sonny mentioned this in his description as the proper gully.
 (There were no cairns marking any of the gullies so we built some here on our return.)
-The correct gully is the third from climber's left (the cliffs) or the second that you'll come across on your descent and traverse from the north peak.
-You should clearly see a large and pointy pinnacle towering over this gully when you start up it.
+The correct gully is the third from climber's left or the second that you'll come across on your descent and traverse from the north peak.
+You should clearly see a very pointy pinnacle towering over this gully when you start up it.

 The gully on Burgess reminded me a lot of the gully on The Fist.
 Steep, loose and tight in places it is not for the beginner scrambler.
 I'm not sure if it'll get easier or tougher with more traffic but as it is now you do not want more than two people at a time in this gully - and don't leave your helmet at home either!
 After exiting the gully right at the 2nd pinnacle we examined the exposed ledge traverse that we had just avoided.
 At first Bill dismissed it as "not a huge deal" but after a few moments of poking around we both realized how exposed it actually is! ;-) Put it this way, I recommend the gully option for non-climbers...